Virus impact on Louisiana state finances pegged at $1B

 The conference dropped the income forecast for the budget year beginning July 1 by about $165 million in tax and fee dollars dedicated to specific agencies and $868 million in general tax collections used across the state budget.

-Louisiana has two separate problems depressing state tax collections: widespread unemployment and shuttered businesses from the virus outbreak and a resulting steep decline in oil prices that has been worsened by an international feud.
-More than 310,000 people have qualified for unemployment benefits, according to the labor department.
+Louisiana has two separate problems depressing state tax collections: widespread unemployment and shuttered businesses from the virus outbreak and a resulting steep decline in oil prices worsened by an international feud.
+More than 310,000 people have qualified for unemployment benefits.

 “There’s no crisis we’ve had that even comes close to this,” said Greg Albrecht, the Legislature’s chief economist.
 He added: “This is a (Hurricane) Katrina-sized downgrade in the forecast.”